 See A level section for details of preferred subjects and subject combinations.

-Baccalauréat Général: 15, including 15 in Mathematics and 14 in English.
+Baccalauréat Général: Obtain an overall grade of 15.5, to include 16 in Mathematics and 14 in English.

-Option Internationale du Baccalauréat: 14.5, including 14.5 in Mathematics and 14 in English.
+Option Internationale du Baccalauréat: Obtain an overall grade of 15, to include 15 in Mathematics and 13 in English. (if required)

-1.2 overall to include 13 in Mathematics and 12 in English.
+Obtain an overall grade of 1.2, to include a minimum 13 in Mathematics

 Typical offer: 5* in Mathematics compulsory component and 5*55 in 3 relevant HKDSE electives, to include Mathematics Extended Paper.